soniabr/Projekt/README.md

 ## General Introduction

 The segregation of people in living areas of cities is a well known phenomena which was investigated strongly for the case of blacks and whites living in the US.
-Because we are living in Zürich we would like to find out more about the social situation here.
-Zürich is a multi cultural city, many people from different origins and social backgrounds are living here.
+Because we are living in Zurich we would like to find out more about the social situation here.
+Zurich is a multi cultural city, many people from different origins and social backgrounds are living here.
 Thats why we would like to find out what makes people choose the part they live in.
 The combination of circumstances of people and the characteristics of places makes it a complex problem.
-In order to investigate this interactions, we will create a general model based on the data of Zürich that takes both into account, the peoples history and the properties of the place.
+In order to investigate this interactions, we will create a general model based on the data of Zurich that takes both into account, the peoples history and the properties of the place.

 ## The Model

-Based on statistical data of Zürich we want to implement a model which takes into account the origin and social status of the people as well as the available living options.
+Based on statistical data of Zurich we want to implement a model which takes into account the origin and social status of the people as well as the available living options.
 We plan to use an agent based model.
 Each agent will have an origin and a social status.
 The city will be a grid of different locations which have different characteristics such as housing prices or how they are connected to public institutions.
 Taking into account the characteristics of a place and the social status of their neighbors the agents have to decide whether they will stay or move to a next place.

 ## Fundamental Questions